-G. Examination pattern will be as follows:

-Each theory paper will be evaluated for 100 marks out of which 80% of marks will be for Semester End Examination (SEE) while the remaining 20% marks will be for Mid Semester Examination.
-There will be two such internal Mid Semester Examinations and the average of the two will be considered.
-The candidate should at least attend one Mid Semester Examination.

-Similarly, each practical will be evaluated for a total of 50 marks, out of which 80% of marks for Semester End Examination (40 Marks) and 20% (10 Marks) for Continuous Internal Assessment.

-- H. The Semester End Examination question paper comprises of five units.
-Each unit consists of two questions from each unit of syllabus with sub questions of a & b. - I. An external paper setter shall set the question paper.
-There shall be either single or double valuation as per the University guidelines. - J. Similarly, there shall be semester-end examination of 2 3 hours duration for each practical course.
-Paper-setting and evaluation shall be done jointly by two examiners, one internal and one external. - K. Performance Evaluation of the candidates with respect to each paper shall be carried out only at the semester end examination. - L. A candidate appearing for the whole examination shall be declared to have passed the examination if he/she obtains not less than 50% of the total marks in all papers including practical's and records put together.
+- F. Examination pattern will be as follows: - Each theory paper will be evaluated for 100 marks out of which 70% of marks will be for Semester End Examination (SEE) while the remaining 30% marks will be for Mid Semester Examination (20%) and assignment (10%).
+There will be two internal Mid Semester Examinations and the average of the two will be considered.
+The candidate should at least attend one Mid Semester Examination. - Similarly, each practical will be evaluated for a total of 50 marks, out of which 70% of marks for Semester End Examination (35 Marks) and 30% (15 Marks) for Continuous Internal Assessment. - G. The Semester End Examination question paper comprises of five units.
+Each unit consists of two questions from each unit of syllabus with sub questions of a & b. - H. A comprehensive viva-voce will be conducted for students at the end of I, II, III & IV semesters for 50 marks. - I. An external paper setter shall set the question paper.
+There shall be either single or double valuation as per the University guidelines. - J. Similarly, there shall be semester-end examination of 3 hours duration for each practical course. - Paper-setting and evaluation shall be done jointly by two examiners, one internal and one external - K. Performance Evaluation of the candidates with respect to each paper shall be carried out only at the semester end examination. - L. A candidate appearing for the whole examination shall be declared to have passed the examination if he/she obtains not less than 50% of the total marks in all papers including practical's and records put together.
 And, also not less than 40% in each paper/practical at the semester end (40% marks for a maximum of 100 marks for each paper).
 All other candidates shall be deemed to have failed in the examination. - M. Candidates who have completed the first semester course and have earned the necessary attendance and progress certificate shall be permitted to continue the second semester course irrespective of whether they have appeared or not at all the first semester examination papers.
 Such candidates may be permitted to appear for the examination of the earlier semester along with the examination of the later semester simultaneously. - N. Candidates shall put in an attendance at the college for not less than 75% of the total number of working days.
 Condonation for shortage of attendance (only up to 66%) may be granted on the recommendation of the Principal of the College concerned, as per the University examination guidelines. - O. No condonation shall be recommended in the case of candidates who have not put in the required attendance at the college as per the University examination guidelines (less than 55%). - P. If a candidate represents the University officially at games, sports or other extra-curricular activities organized officially, it will be deemed that he/she has attended the college on the days he/she is absent for the said purpose. - Q. The names of successful candidates at the examination shall be arranged in order in which they were registered for the examination (as per the list), based on the total grades obtained by each candidate in I to IV Semester end examinations, put together. - R. Only that candidate who appears and passes examination in all papers of all four semesters at first appearance is eligible to be placed in the first class with distinction.
 Candidate who has not passed all papers relating to any semester at the first appearance shall not be eligible for any medals, or prizes by the University or to receive certificates of rank.